 There are exceptions to every rule, though.
-Dan Jaffe, Propagator at the New England Wildflower Society, shared some interesting information about Actaea racemosa (Black Cohosh) – a plant that is usually found in moist shade conditions.
+Dan Jaffe, former propagator at the New England Wildflower Society (now Native Plant Trust) shared some interesting information about Actaea racemosa (Black Cohosh) – a plant that is usually found in moist shade conditions.
 Dan spread Black Cohosh seed under hemlock trees – a dry shade condition which few plants can tolerate.
 The seed that germinated was surprisingly drought tolerant.
 Live plants installed in that same condition would not survive.
 This example makes a great case for sourcing and propagating local native seed.

 Best Case – Wait Until Fall

 The best case may be to skip the stress of summer planting and wait until fall.
 And when I say stress, I don’t just mean plant stress – it’s stressful on us gardeners, too!
 Even if you planted in the gentle days of spring, summer droughts can wreak havoc on newly planted plants.
 Monitor new plants closely and water as needed.
 This is especially important for native plant plugs that have not yet developed a strong root system.

 Have a happy summer in the garden from Kim Eierman at EcoBeneficial!

 Holiday Gift Ideas with a Native Gardening Twist

 Enough with the ugly sweaters, run-of-the-mill Amazon gift cards, overpriced fruit-of-the-month club, and belly-bomber fruitcake!
 Why not give the gardeners you love a gift that they will love?
 The gift of native gardening!
 Here are some ideas for your holiday shopping: 1) Membership to a Native Plant Society No matter…Read More